perbu/docker-semver-generator/README.md

 Note that this tool hasn't been given much testing.
 However, as I found nothing like it I thought it might make sense to publish it.
 File and issue if you have any comments.

+### Bugs and weird stuff:

+Ironically there is no versioning of this script.
+I suggest you copy and adapt.